Twenty-Four Preludes for Piano (Auerbach)

 Twenty-Four Preludes for Piano (Op.
 41) is a set of 24 preludes composed by Russian emigre composer Lera Auerbach in 1999.
 The work alternates between major and minor, following the progression of relative minor starting from C major and concluding on D minor.
-The work was commissioned by Tom and Vivian Waldeck in collaboration with the Caramoor International Music Festival.
-The work is dedicated to Tom and Vivian Waldeck.
-The premiere was given on 23 July 1999 in New York and was first performed by the composer herself.
+The work was commissioned by Tom and Vivian Waldeck in collaboration with the Caramoor International Music Festival, and is dedicated to the Waldecks.
+The premiere was given on 23 July 1999 in New York, by the composer herself.

 The piece takes 39 minutes in a standard performance.

 Form

 The long-range form follows the tonal progression of the relative minor, the descending minor-third key that is associated with every major key.
 Also, the work oscillates between major and minor throughout the work, while the tempo markings do not indicate any pattern and are instead tied to the individual key itself.